CopernicaMarketingSoftware/Documentation/Yothalot/record.md

 - identifier (returns the identifier)
 - size (returns the size)
 - count (returns the number of fields)
+- array (returns the fields and values as one array)

 Moreover, you can iterate of the data stored in a record.